Shawn Porter: Early life

 Porter is the third youngest of four siblings and was involved in boxing since the age of five.
 He credited his early entry into the sport to his father's influence, seeing it as a way to guide him and his siblings towards a positive path.
 Porter reflected that it was not until he reached the age of 10 or 11 that he began to comprehend the importance of boxing, as his initial motivation centered primarily on competing for trophies rather than a true interest in the sport.

 Amateur career

 As an amateur, Porter competed mostly as a middleweight and compiled an astounding amateur record of 276–14.
 In 2007 he won the United States Golden Gloves Championship, but at the PanAm Games Porter was knocked out in the second round by Cuban Emilio Correa.
-Though he boasts amateur victories over current pro prospects Daniel Jacobs, Demetrius Andrade, Edwin Rodriguez, Shawn Estrada, Jonathan Nelson, and Oleksandr Usyk he came up just short in qualifying for the 2008 U.S. Olympics team.
+Though he boasts amateur victories over current pro prospects Daniel Jacobs, Demetrius Andrade, Edwin Rodriguez, Shawn Estrada, and Jonathan Nelson, he came up just short in qualifying for the 2008 U.S. Olympics team.
 Porter is a graduate of Stow-Munroe Falls High School.
 There he earned all conference in football his junior and senior year.